brightspot/react-examples/ssg-with-webhooks/README.md

 }
 ```

 Next, the props for each static page are fetched using [getStaticProps](https://nextjs.org/docs/pages/building-your-application/data-fetching/get-static-props).
-The `context` parameter contains a field that lists the route segments (e.g. `[my, example, path]`).
-The segments are joined to form a URL path string that serves as the `path` query variable for the `GetBlogPost` query.
-If that query returns a **Blog Post** object, it passes the data as props for the Next.js page to use.
+The `context` parameter contains a field that lists the URL route segments (e.g. `[my, example, path]`).
+The segments are joined to form a URL path string that serves as a query variable for the GraphQL query that gets a single matching **Blog Post**.
+If the query returns an object, it passes the data as props for the Next.js page to use.

 ```ts
 export const getStaticProps: GetStaticProps = async (context) => {